unbed/unbed/README.md

 <hr>
 <h1>Why Choose Unbed?</h1>
 <p>
-Compared to our competitors, like Unframed, Unbed was the first open-source iframe protection platform, which is fully customizeable to your likings, unlike Unframed, who limits you to not self hosted & no custom editing, Unbed is the choice you want with only 2 files needed for setup!
+Compared to our competitors, like Unframed, Unbed was the first open-source iframe protection platform, which is fully customizeable to your likings, unlike Unframed, who limits you to not being self hosted & supports no custom editing, Unbed is the choice you want with only 2 files needed for setup!
 <h1>Features</h1>
 <br>
 <p>